carmelosammarco/FTPsubsetMO/README.md

 ```
 from FTPsubsetMO import FTPds
 ```
-Once the module is imported we can call the interactive download process typing;
+Once the module is imported we can call the interactive download process typing:

 ```
 FTPds()
 ```
-At this point the interactive terminal session is going to start.
+At this point the interactive terminal session  start and it is going to ask in the following order:

+- CMEMS Login credentials (Username and Password)
+- Which server to use (if multiyear [MY] or Near real time [NRT] )
+- The FTP path from /Core.. to where we want to download the file(s)
+- Select the type of download to use (download a single file [SINGLE] or all the files inside the directory [ALLDIR])
+- The geograpic bounding box that you wish to extract
+- The variables that you wish to extract